ryanrolds/presentations/files/cicd_outline.md

 ## What is CI/CD?
 * Continuous Integration
-  * Linting, building, testing, image pushing
+  * Linting, building, testing
 * Continuous Deployment
-  * Defining infrastructure, deploying, testing
+  * Images, Infrastructure, Deployments

 ## Is it worth it?
 * Benefits